 - If you signed up by clicking an icon on your new PC, your trial ends automatically after a month; it isn’t necessary to cancel it.
 When the trial ends, you’ll be prompted to choose which version of Office you want to purchase.

 Not immediately.
 For example, if you had a trial of Office 365 Personal, you can’t sign up for a trial of Office 365 Home.
 However, one year after your trial or paid subscription ends, you can sign up for a new trial.

 A Product Key is a unique 25-character alpha-numeric code used to redeem and activate your Office product.
 You cannot use a product key for an older Office product (or a different product) to redeem your new copy of Office.

 After you associate your Product Key to your Microsoft account, you can sign in to accounts.microsoft.com to install and manage Office.
 But it’s a good idea to keep your Product Key in a secure location as proof of purchase or to help our support agents trace your product.

-It's best to use your existing Microsoft account.
+It’s best to use your existing Microsoft account.
 If you use other Microsoft products or services (e.g. Xbox, OneDrive, Outlook.com, MSN or Bing), you may already have a Microsoft account and won’t need to create a new one.
-If you forgot your username or password, recover those details by returning to sign in and clicking on Can't access your account?
+If you have forgotten your username or password, recover those details by returning to sign in and clicking on Can’t access your account?

 Your Microsoft account can have only one subscription associated with it.
 If you use the same Microsoft account to buy or redeem multiple Office 365 subscriptions, you extend the amount of time for your subscription, up to a maximum of 5 years.
 Note that doing so does not increase the number of devices you can install Office on or increase the amount of online storage that is available with the subscription.
 Learn more about adding another Office 365 home subscription plan to your account.